raas-dev/configent/README.md

 ### Server (default)

-Script `install.sh` is non-interactive and suitable for cloud-init when run as user with passwordless sudo (recommended), or as root.
+Script `install.sh` is non-interactive and suitable for cloud-init when run as user with passwordless sudo (recommended), or as root

+GUI apps are not installed by `install.sh` as a server is assumed, unless you explicitly pass `FLATPAKS=true` (Linux distros) or `CASKS=true` (macOS) to the script.

+**The defaults are what is most often used in software development in cloud.**
-Fork this repo, comment or uncomment the wanted tech stacks in `install_apps`, and change the curl URL to point to your public fork.
+If you want to deviate from it, fork this repo, comment or uncomment tech stacks in `install_apps`, and change the cURL above to your public fork.

-GUI apps are not installed by `install.sh` as a server is assumed.

 ### Desktop